flee2-trinity/Deep-Learning-in-Sports-Result-Prediction-/README.md

 ## Single Game Prediction
 Built many types of models for single game result prediction:
 <br />
-NN models including teams' names in one hot coding, but no team stats
+NN models including teams' names in one hot coding only
 <br />
 NN models including teams' names in one hot coding with team stats
 <br />